alenyeh1014/Data-Science-Image-Recognization-Project/README.md

 * Data and Scope:

   - I used segments of satellite imagery submitted to the public by Airbus for use in a Kaggle classification competition.
 This dataset contains a database of more than 200,000 small images of tankers, commercial ships, or fishing ships.
-Therefore, i just upload some sample dataset here and present the predictive results for users references.
+Therefore, I just upload some sample data and present the predictive results for demonstration.

 * Convolutional Neural Network (CNN):